sloria/www/content/2013-11-17-mvc-and-apis-keep-em-light-and-fluffy.md

 *Edit October 26, 2014*: Update code for marshmallow 1.0.

-The MVC design pattern gives us general guidelines on where various components of an application should go.
+The MVC design pattern gives us general guidelines on where  components of an application should go.
 Web frameworks attempt to enforce MVC by giving us cookiecutter classes and interfaces for each of the three layers.

 But as an application gets larger, it becomes more difficult to decide where certain components belong.
 Even if we adhere to the "fat models, skinny controllers" advice, we can end up with massive, god-like model classes with many coupled responsibilities.

-Here I use the example of data formatting to demonstrate how one might separate responsibilities between classes in a web application and introduce a library called [marshmallow](https://marshmallow.readthedocs.io) which makes the process easier.
+Here I use the example of data formatting to demonstrate how one can separate responsibilities between classes in a web application and introduce a library called [marshmallow](https://marshmallow.readthedocs.io) which makes the process easier.

 ## First, let's clear up some terminology.

-The terms "Model", "View", and "Controller" can mean many different things depending on the context of the conversation.
+The terms *Model* *View*, and *Controller* can mean many different things depending on the context of the conversation.
 For example, the Django docs give a [sensible reason](https://docs.djangoproject.com/en/dev/faq/general/#django-appears-to-be-a-mvc-framework-but-you-call-the-controller-the-view-and-the-view-the-template-how-come-you-don-t-use-the-standard-names) for calling controller functions "views"[^1].

 In this article, I use the abstract "layers" definition of MVC. **This means that there may be many different components that make up any of the M, V, or C**.
 The model layer, for example, aren't just subclasses of `django.models.Model` or `ActiveRecord`.
-It may include many other domain objects that pertain to a single subset of an functionality, e.g. a PaymentModel.
+It may include many other domain objects that pertain to a single subset of an functionality, e.g., a PaymentModel.

 - **Model** layer: Business data, rules, and logic.
 As pointed out above, may be more than just model classes.
 - **View** layer: Presentation of data.
 May include [ViewModels](https://en.wikipedia.org/wiki/Model_View_ViewModel) that convert and format model data for output to a user.
 - **Controller** layer: Accepts user input and updates model state and associated view accordingly.
 Includes URL routing, controller functions, and helpers that orchestrate data between models.

-Any of the components that comprise these layers may not fit neatly into the classes prescribed by an MVC framework, e.g. an Observer on a model will not be a model class; a ViewModel is not a template.
+Any of the components that comprise these layers may not fit neatly into the classes prescribed by an MVC framework, e.g., an Observer on a model won't be a model class; a ViewModel isn't a template.

 **When any one component starts to get "fat"—yes, even your models—you must consider if you can break up the component into smaller subclasses or sublayers**.